vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 > 1. "The only way to deal with fear is to face it head on." - Anonymous
 > 1. "It is not the strongest of the species that survive, nor the most intelligent, but the one most responsive to change." - Charles Darwin
 > 1. "Out of difficulties grow miracles." - Jean de La Bruyère

-## Gratitude and Positivity

-- "Gratitude is not only the greatest of virtues but the parent of all the others." - Cicero
-- "The more you praise and celebrate your life, the more there is in life to celebrate." - Oprah Winfrey
-- "Gratitude turns what we have into enough." - Anonymous
-- "When you arise in the morning think of what a privilege it is to be alive, to think, to enjoy, to love..." - Marcus Aurelius
-- "Positive anything is better than negative nothing." - Elbert Hubbard

 ## Creativity and Innovation